calaldees/teacherEducation/teacherEducation/ks5.md

     * 300% growth in last 10 years
     * 15k A-Level computing enrolments
     * Look at the grade bump 2020
+    * So the introduction of the GCSE in 2014 has made no deference in any way to A-Level results ... why do we bother with GCSE's then?
+Does education do anything? or has the A-Level got harder?
 * https://www.hesa.ac.uk/news/25-01-2022/sb262-higher-education-student-statistics/subjects
     * 150k places in Computing (related)
-    * 60k Computer Science places (from ocr dude a few years ago) - most universitys start again from scratch because they can't rely on compsci education in schools
+    * 60k Computer Science places (from ocr dude a few years ago) - most universities start again from scratch because they can't rely on compsci education in schools
 * more
     * https://explore-education-statistics.service.gov.uk/find-statistics/education-and-training-statistics-for-the-uk